 It’s also vital to…

 Tip 4: Stop Reusing Passwords

 Leaked usernames and password data might have come from one company.
-Still, hackers know that users are lazy, and credentials were likely used on other unrelated sites.
+Still, hackers know that users are lazy and credentials are likely used on unrelated sites.

-The ‘S’ in our SIMPLE password checklist says to Stop Reusing Passwords.
+The ‘S’ in my SIMPLE password checklist says to Stop Reusing Passwords.
 Did you follow that advice?

 But the hands-down best way to protect your accounts is to…

 The two most commonly used forms of two-factor authentication include the less-secure SMS/text message approach and the safer option, an authenticator app on your smartphone.

 Other forms of multi-factor authentication include physical keys like a USB dongle and biometrics, most commonly a fingerprint reader and facial recognition.

 Yes, changing your password can stop hackers from gaining access to your accounts.
 But, the password is only a piece of the broader security puzzle.